doxaweb.com is a site designed to provide hyperlinks for the new evangelization envisioned by Pope John Paul II.

 Launched in 2001, the site began as a simple web page featuring recent documents of the Catholic Church in an attractive, printable format for study purposes.
 It then began to serve up streaming audio for half-hour television shows produced by Catholic Parents Online.
 In 2003, a blog was added.
 In the summer of 2005, the site expanded to include doxapod audio, a series of audio podcasts on topics related to the family and the new evangelization.
 In 2008, a twitter feed was added.

-Clayton Emmer, the founder and webmaster, now lives in Saint Paul, Minnesota.
+Clayton Emmer, the founder and webmaster, now lives in Minneapolis, Minnesota.
 A native of Excelsior, he graduated from Franciscan University of Steubenville in 1993 with a B.A. in English Literature and Great Books, attended a month-long graduate-level program at the Shakespeare Institute in 1993, and spent two years in formation for diocesan priesthood at the Saint Paul Seminary.
 He has worked as a computer software trainer and webmaster since 1997.
 He was also a freelance writer for The Catholic Servant from 1998 until 2002, and attended the Act One: Writing for Hollywood program in Chicago in 2002.

 From 2003 through 2008, he lived in Los Angeles, California, working in both the non-profit and for-profit worlds, while serving in various apostolates to the entertainment community.
 More details about the Hollywood years may be found here.